(1) For the purposes of section 101(1)(g) a defendant makes an attack on another person's character if—

 (c) evidence is given of an imputation about the other person made by the defendant—

-(i) on being questioned under caution, before charge, about the offence with which
+(i) on being questioned under caution, before charge,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in